HackYourFuture-CPH/node.js/week1/homework.md

 `npm test`

-If this command doesn't work, ensure all your dependencies are installed correctly (try running `npm install` in the `week1/homework` directory).
+If this command doesn't work, ensure all your dependencies are installed correctly (try running `npm install` in the `hyf-homework/nodejs/week1/homework` directory).

+\*\* Remember when testing your application to have the webserver running!

 #### Change index response message